JD Spicer Zeb Solicitors Banner Image

 There is often some confusion regarding the differences between being released on pre-charge bail (often simply referred to as being released on bail) and being released under investigation.

 If someone is released on pre-charge bail, the police will continue their investigation to gather more evidence before making a final charging decision.
-Unlike being released under investigation rules in the UK, if someone is released on bail, they may be subject to specific bail conditions.
+If you are released on bail, you may be subject to specific bail conditions.

-The other primary difference between pre-charge bail and being released under investigation rules in the UK are the relevant time limits.
-While there are no released under investigation time limits in place, pre-charge bail can initially only last for three months.
+The other main difference is the time limits involved in each situation.
+While there are no time limits in place when you are released under investigation, pre-charge bail can initially only last for three months.
 The police can then authorise extensions for up to nine months.
 Court approval will be required to extend pre-charge bail beyond this.

 Does being released under investigation show up on a standard DBS check?

-Released under investigation criminal records will not show on a standard DBS check.
+Being released under investigation for a criminal charge will not show on a standard DBS check.
 Pending cases and allegations will not be on your criminal record until a charging decision is made, whether that is a caution, conviction or reprimand.

 Being arrested, released under investigation and not charged may show up on an enhanced DBS check, as it may fall under ‘all other information held’.